IoT - Coating Consistency is Key

 Rather than dipping, spraying, or brushing pre-formulated layers onto PCBAs and other components, Parylene’s application method synthesizes the protective film in-process.
 This deposition system comprises a series of vacuum chambers that produce Parylene vapor, pyrolyze the vapor, then deposit the vapor as a polymer sequentially.

-Time and again, it has been repeatedly demonstrated that CVD is a valuable utility for thin-film deposition on irregular PCBAs.
-Conformal layers that CVD generates tend to be exceptionally uniform, even in the nanometer range.
+It has repeatedly been demonstrated that CVD is valuable for thin-film deposition on irregular PCBAs.
+CVD's Conformal layers are exceptionally uniform, even in the nanometer range.
 Because these coating layers are exceptionally thin, non-uniformity is minimal.

 Reach out to an Expert

-Choosing Parylene conformal coating services isn’t a failsafe decision, like anything else in the world.
+Choosing Parylene conformal coating services isn’t a failsafe decision, like anything else.
 Problems can occur with the process and the material.
-This fact is particularly true if the wrong Parylene type is being used for a coating project while another type could provide better coverage.
-If you need a consultation to determine if Parylene is the right choice for your project, reach out to the HZO engineering team today, fill out a quote form, or leave a brief message.
+This is particularly true if the wrong Parylene type is used for a coating project while another type could provide better coverage.
+If you need a consultation to determine if Parylene is the right choice for your project, contact the HZO engineering team today, fill out a quote form, or leave a brief message.